Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 LOCATION

-I had two different bowls here: one traditionally served with spring onions and soft noodles and the other with fresh coriander, perfectly fried onions, and noodles.
+I had two different bowls here: one traditionally served with spring onions and soft noodles, and the other with fresh coriander, perfectly fried onions, and noodles.

 Both were very tasty.
 The coriander and fried onions combo really stood out to me.
 Despite spending three months in Vietnam, I hadn’t tasted another similar bowl.
 I recommend you try it!